Edgeworth David: Early life and education

-Career in Australia
+Career

+Australia and the Pacific

-David took up his post in November 1882.
-In 1884 his report on the tin deposits in the New England district was published, and three years later it was expanded into the Geology of the Vegetable Creek Tin Mining Field, New England District.
-Apart from its scientific interest this was valuable in connection with the mining operations on this field, from which some £10,000,000 worth of tin was won.
+David accepted the position of assistant geological surveyor to the Government of New South Wales, Australia, taking up his post in November 1882.

+In 1884, his report on the tin deposits in the New England district was published, and three years later it was expanded into the Geology of the Vegetable Creek Tin Mining Field, New England District.
+Apart from its scientific interest, this was valuable in connection with the mining operations on this field, from which some £10,000,000 worth of tin was won.

 On 30 July 1885 he married Caroline (Cara) Mallett, principal of the Hurlstone Training College for Teachers, who had travelled to Australia in the same vessel with him.

-In April 1886 he began surveying the Hunter Valley coalfields and in August discovered the Greta coal seam, which yielded over £50,000,000 worth of coal up to 1949.
-Much of his time during the next four years was spent near Maitland where he was still tracing and mapping the coal measures and reporting to the government on other matters of commercial value.
+In April 1886 he began surveying the Hunter Valley coalfields, and in August discovered the Greta coal seam, which yielded over £50,000,000 worth of coal up to 1949.
+Much of his time during the next four years was spent near Maitland, where he was still tracing and mapping the coal measures and reporting to the government on other matters of commercial value.
 David's assistant in 1890 was William Sutherland Dun.

-In 1891 David was appointed Professor of Geology at the University of Sydney, a position he held until 1924.
+In 1891, David was appointed professor of geology at the University of Sydney, a position he held until 1924.

-David was not only a good scientist but very cultured, with a sense of humour, great enthusiasm, sympathy, and courtesy, and he quickly fitted into his new position.
-His department was housed in a small cottage, its equipment was poor, and he had no lecturers or demonstrators; but he gradually got better facilities and built up his department.
+David's department was housed in a small cottage, its equipment was poor, and he had no lecturers or demonstrators; however he gradually got better facilities and built up his department.
 In 1892 he was president of the geological section of the Australasian Association for the Advancement of Science at the Hobart meeting, and held the same position at Brisbane in 1895.
+That year, David was elected president of the Royal Society of New South Wales.